 Praga wasn’t given much time to enjoy its new status as part of Warsaw thanks to the The Battle of Praga in 1794, which saw an aggressive invasion by the Russian army.
-Following the quick but devastating battle the Russians burned the entire district and massacred the 20,000 Poles living there.
-During World War II Praga wasn’t quite as devastated as Warsaw proper (which isn’t really saying much if you’ve seen the condition Warsaw was left in).
+Following the quick but devastating battle the Russians burned the entire district and massacred the 20,000 Poles.
+During World War II Praga wasn’t quite as devastated as left-bank Warsaw (which isn’t really saying much if you’ve seen the condition Warsaw was left in).
 The Russians, again, arrived in Praga in July 1944 and stopped at the Vistula, famously leaving the Polish Home Army dangling during the Warsaw Uprising.